Fluctuations of Functions of Wigner Matrices: Off-diagonal entries

 For both estimates we made use of the fact the $h_{ab}$ are centered and therefore have to appear at least twice to have non-zero expectation.
 The main contribution comes from the pairing $a=d$, $b=c$.
 Some exceptional pairings, such as the four-pairing $a=b=c=d$, were incorporated in the error term by their reduced combinatorics.
-From Proposition \ref{prop_int_pleijel} we then find that For the second term it follows, just as before, that For the first term we set and following a computation very similar to that of $\widehat\Delta_F^{(N)}$ we arrive at Similarly we find that Finally, due to a Wick type theorem for $Y(z)$ which is proved along the lines of Lemma \ref{lemma:pairings} we arrive at
+From Proposition \ref{prop_int_pleijel} we then find that